dpogue/CMake-MetalShaderSupport/README.md

 Shader Library Setup
 --------------------

-There are a few different ways to compose shader library targets, including some that allow sharing base definitions across multiple targets.
-It is recommended that your final shader libraries (the ones that should output `.metallib` files to be included as resources) use the `MODULE` library type.

 > [!IMPORTANT]
 > **Shaders must be in their own CMake target!**
 > You cannot mix them  with C++ or Objective-C code sources in a library or executable target.

-### Metal Libraries (.metallib)

 Your final shader library will need to be a `.metallib` file that can be included in your application as a resource.
 You should define these as `MODULE` libraries rather than `SHARED` libraries because they do not expose symbols that can be linked with other targets.